 The Scaled Agile Framework has as its great strength its Big Picture.
-Thus, it can suggest that everything is quite simple, you just have to roll out.
-That’s also its biggest weakness: the Big Picture.
+Thus, it can suggest that everything is quite simple, you just need to roll out.
+That’s also its biggest weakness: the big picture.
 It can lead to a trap.
-It’s tempting for the inexperienced to think they can kick off a great agile transition just because they can interpret the icons.
+It tempts the inexperienced to think they can kick off a major agile transition just because they can interpret the icons.

 Make = LeSS

-LeSS starts completely different: At the beginning an understanding of interrelationships (systemic thinking) is prescribed, then in principle the Scrum rules are re-explained (“every team needs exactly one PO, but nobody said that a PO can only have one team”).
+LeSS starts quite differently: at the beginning an understanding of interrelationships (systemic thinking) is prescribed, then in principle the Scrum rules are re-explained (“every team needs exactly one PO, but nobody said that a PO can only have one team”).
 And – the biggest strength: LeSS offers an excellent construction kit of practices.
-The biggest weakness with LeSS is its claim to absoluteness.
+The greatest weakness in LeSS is its claim to absoluteness.
 It makes the claim that you can (and even must) replace organizational structures with it.
 This is where I get lost: large organizations need more formal structures, even though I share the assessment that they are very often dysfunctional and need to be profoundly changed.

-Unfortunately, beginners are completely overwhelmed with it. (from SAFe, too, by the way – but the reality shock sets in later).
+Unfortunately, beginners are completely overwhelmed by this. (from SAFe, too, by the way – but the reality shock sets in later).

-What became known as the Spotify framework is a brilliant account of an intermediate state in Agile implementation at Spotify by Henrik Kniberg.
-Spotify had started with Scrum and has continued to evolve its practices.
+What has become known as the Spotify framework is a brilliant account of an intermediate state in Agile implementation at Spotify by Henrik Kniberg.
+Spotify had started with Scrum and has continuously developed its practices.
 At one point they then renamed the roles to avoid conflict with the connotations from the original Scrum.

 It was never intended to freeze the model or even use it as a blueprint for other organizations.

 However, Spotify has set a benchmark: how to continuously evolve practices – starting from a framework.